profgarrett/jsgames/README.md

 This is a research project from Nathan Garrett.
 It provide a set of software tutorials.

-## Todo for Summer 2024

-> Fix quote marks for SQL
-> Expand SEARCH/FIND section for text2, focusing on mid + search
-> Hint engine for SQL

 ### Installing

 Install Node.js, MySql, npm, ts-node, and nodemon globally.